helkey/url-shorten/README.md

-## Implementation
+## AWS Implementation
 Load balancer

-For convenience, the initial demonstration uses databases implementated using AWS RDS PostgreSql, which is well supported by Terraform.

 ## Load Balancer
 ELB (AWS)::
 HAProxy
 nginx

+### Database
+For convenience, the initial demonstration uses databases implementated using AWS RDS PostgreSql, which is well supported by Terraform.

 ## Network Security
 The architecture used here has a public-facing load-balancer, which forwards traffic to the other worker nodes